Our Story and Mission

 Integrity: Uncompromising honesty and accountability to our employees, donors, partners and the children and families we serve.

-Community: Improving the lives and experiences of special needs children and all those we interact with through open communication, inclusion, and passion for our mission.
+Community: Improving the lives and experiences of children with special needs and all those we interact with through open communication, inclusion, and passion for our mission.

-Service: Providing Michigan’s special needs children and their families with accessibility to the best possible programs and services.
+Service: Providing Michigan’s children with special needs and their families with accessibility to the best possible programs and services.

 2075 E. West Maple